deplant/java4ever-framework/README.md

              .build();
 ```

-If you want to use custom "ton-client" lib or have some problem with included ones, specify their location as:
+If you want to use custom `ton-client` lib or have some problem with the included ones, specify custom location as:

 ```java
 var sdk = Sdk.builder()
              .networkEndpoints("http://localhost/graphql")
              .build(new AbsolutePathLoader(Path.of("\home\ton\lib\libton_client.so")));
 ```
-By the way, you can find [precomiled lib files](https://github.com/tonlabs/ever-sdk/blob/master/README.md#download-precompiled-binaries) here.
+You can find [precompiled ton_client files](https://github.com/tonlabs/ever-sdk/blob/master/README.md#download-precompiled-binaries) here.
-Specifying path to downloaded custom "ton_client" libs can be done in multiple ways by using different loaders.
+Specifying path to downloaded custom "ton_client" libs can be done

-Variants of loading ton_client lib are:
+in multiple ways by using different loaders.

+#### Custom EVER-SDK Library loading variants

 * `AbsolutePathLoader.ofSystemEnv("TON_CLIENT_LIB")` - path from Environment variable
 * `AbsolutePathLoader.ofUserDir("libton_client.so")` - file from ~ (user home)
 * `new AbsolutePathLoader(Path.of("\home\ton\lib\libton_client.so"))` - any absolute path
 * `new JavaLibraryPathLoader("ton_client");` - gets library from java.library.path JVM argument

-### Reading ABI, TVC & other artifacts
+### ABI, TVC & other artifacts

+**Java4Ever** includes easy API to work with files and java resources
+(both json-based and byte[]-based).
+Here are simple examples of getting contract ABIs and TVCs artifacts:

 * `ContractAbi.ofFile("/path/to/your.abi.json")` - reads abi from file (can be relative)
 * `ContractAbi.ofResource("yourresource.abi.json")` - reads abi from resources of your project